Best practices

 Only write new or updated attributes to minimize consumption

 Each time a sync runs, Braze looks for rows that have not previously been synced.
 We check this using the UPDATED_AT column in your table or view.
-Any rows where UPDATED_AT is equal to or later than the last UPDATED_AT timestamp from the last successful sync job will be selected and pulled into Braze, regardless of whether they are the same as what’s currently on the user profile.
+Braze selects and imports any rows where UPDATED_AT is equal to or later than the last UPDATED_AT timestamp from the last successful sync job, regardless of whether they are the same as what’s currently on the user profile.
 Given that, we recommend only syncing attributes you want to add or update.

 Data point usage is identical using CDI as for other ingestion methods like REST APIs or SDKs, so it is up to you to make sure that you’re only adding new or updated attributes into your source tables.